ChunshuWu/FPGA-MD/README.md

 Book 2 nodes with Alveo U280 FPGAs on a switch, run
 `$FPGA-MD/InterFPGA_MD/upload.sh <node ID>`
 for each node to upload host code and the `.xclbin` file onto the nodes.
+Note that the username and server IP in `upload.sh` need to be modified.

 The environment can be automatically configured with FPGA-MD/InterFPGA_MD/Notebooks/config.sh on [cloudlab](https://www.cloudlab.us/).
 To manually configure, we recommend having the following packages installed:
 ```